*-Autonomous Envelopes and Conservativity: Adding Duals to Polycategories

 Composition is inherited from \cP, perhaps in the other order.
 For instance, if $f\in \fsp\cP(A,\Bbar;C,\Dbar) = \cP(A,D;C,B)$ and $g\in \fsp\cP(C,\Xbar;\Bbar,Y) = \cP(C,B;\,Y,X)$ then $g\circ^{\fsp\cP}_C f = g\circ_C^\cP f$ and $f \circ_{\d B}^{\fsp\cP} g = g\circ_B^\cP f$.
 Thus $\cP$ embeds fully-faithfully in $\fsp\cP$.

-Any polycategory functor preserves duals, so if \cP has duals the map $\cP \to \fsp\cP$ is essentially surjective, hence an equivalence.
+Polycategory functors preserve duals, so if \cP has duals the map $\cP \to \fsp\cP$ is essentially surjective, hence an equivalence.
 Thus any $\ast$-autonomous category is equivalent to a representable $\ast$-polycategory.\footnote{This was shown by~\cite{chs:coh-staut} using a \emph{right} adjoint instead of our left adjoint.
 In fact \mbox{$\ast$-polycategories} are both 2-monadic and 2-comonadic over the 2-category of polycategories, functors, and natural isomorphisms, and the 2-monad and 2-comonad are pseudo-idempotent~\cite{kl:property-like}.}